openlilylib/snippets/README.md

 - official ones, showing Recommended LilyPond Practice,
 - drafts, hacks etc. that were just written by someone and may be useful, but may also not be.

-The policy would be to allow anyone to add anything to the "hacks", but adding/changing official ones (or moving a draft to official ones) would require some coonfirmation from someone else (not necessarily a full review, but at least a quick look).
+The policy would be to allow anyone to add anything to the "hacks", but adding/changing official ones (or moving a draft to official ones) would require some confirmation from someone else (not necessarily a full review, but at least a quick look).